Pomilon/Pome/README.md

 ### Inspiration

-Pome draws inspiration from languages like Lua, Python, and Lox—languages known for their clarity and educational value in language design.
+Pome draws inspiration from languages like Lua, Python, and Lox.
+Languages known for their clarity and educational value in language design.

 ---